 To record admission of a new partner via a personal transaction

-Note that the amount of cash exchanged does not get recorded because this is a personal transaction.
+Note that the amount of cash exchanged does not get recorded, because this is a personal transaction.
 The fact that Thomas is receiving $30,000 in cash for only $10,000 of his capital credit is irrelevant to the journal entry.
-This cash is NOT going to the partnership.
+This cash is not going to the partnership.
 It is going to Thomas.

-After the transaction is journalized the partnership accounts are as follows:
+After the transaction is journalized, the partnership accounts are as follows:

 Thomas, Capital Williams Capital Jones, Capital Ortiz, Capital